On or around 03/20/2020 (Date of last review)

 The Complaint alleges that the Registration Statement was materially false and misleading and omitted to state: (1) that the City of San Francisco had introduced a major initiative to ban the sale of e-cigarette products across three major cities and prohibit the manufacture of products at the headquarters of Greenlane’s key partner, JUUL Labs; (2) that, if approved, the initiative would materially and adversely impact the Company’s financial results and prospects; and (3) that, as a result of the foregoing, Defendants’ positive statements about the Company’s business, operations, and prospects, were materially misleading and/or lacked a reasonable basis.

-On January 14, 2020, the Court issued an Order consolidating cases and appointing Lead Plaintiff and Counsel.
+On January 14, 2020, the Court issued an Order consolidating cases and appointing Lead Plaintiffs and Counsel.
+Lead Plaintiffs filed an amended Complaint on March 6.

 Company & Securities Information